 It might seem like a no-brainer, but you’d be surprised how often the choice of paper for a design project is left to the very last minute.
 PRO members: Discover vital tips for harnessing the connection between touch and emotion right from the beginning of the design process in this recording of an exclusive PaperSpecs webinar presented by Hybrid Design’s Caleb Kozlowski.
 (You might know Hybrid from their exciting work on The Mohawk Maker Quarterly, so yes – Caleb definitely knows his stuff!)

 Not a member?
-Start your 7-day-free-trial membership today!
+Start your PRO membership today!